 There are many causes of leg pain.
 Causes can relate to the following:

 The course of treatment depends on the cause of the leg pain.
 People can often treat leg pain at home, but if the pain is sudden, severe, or persistent, or if there are other symptoms, medical attention may be necessary.

-This article will look at some common causes of leg pain and some home treatments.
+This article examines some common causes of leg pain and treatments.

 Fast facts about leg pain

 - The causes of leg pain can be musculoskeletal, neurological, or vascular.

 - Shin splints and stress fractures can result from repetitive sports, such as running.